econnet/econ/do.rst

 - risk of abandonment of a potentially profitable product

   As development is public the results might be reused by someone even after abandonment.
-  Since the licence demands distribution of profit according work share, there is a slight change that a fair other econ lattice builds around the project later.
+  Since the licence demands distribution of profit according tributes, there is a slight change that a fair other econ lattice continues later.

 As profit, also risk must be distributed between owners proportional to ownership.
 This means that advances, if any, must be given to all owners proportional to ownership.